dapfyi/dap/spark/sparkubi/README.md

 They take `org.apache.spark.sql.Column` arguments of `StringType` and also return a `StringType`.
 Input strings should represent either a usual number format like 1, 1.0, 8.24E-4, or a fraction as described in [Key Concepts](#fractions).
 > When passing fractions to SparkUBI functions: bits, scale and denominator can be omitted.
 Default values will imply integers aren't binary encoded, a 0 scale or a 1 denominator.

-In Scala, import `d3centr.sparkubi.functions._` to access SparkUBI functions outside SQL expressions.
+In Scala, import `fyi.dap.sparkubi.functions._` to access SparkUBI functions outside SQL expressions.
 - Exact __arithmetic__ functions between 2 fractions: `ubim` multiplication, `ubid` division, `ubia` addition and `ubis` subtraction.
 - __Aggregate__ functions with fraction buffer `ubi_min`, `ubi_max`, `ubi_sum` and `ubi_avg` can be called along Spark defaults.
 - Potentially __lossy__ `ubi_resolve` translates a UBI number into a BigDecimal string.
 Cast its output to your numeric type of choice.